wrapl/minilang/docs/library/iterator.rst

 :mini:`meth :skip(Iteratable: iteratable, Skip: integer)` |rarr| :mini:`iteratable`
    Returns an iteratable that skips the first :mini:`Skip` values from :mini:`Iteratable` and then produces the rest.

+:mini:`fun buffered(Size: integer, Iteratable: any)` |rarr| :mini:`Iteratable`
+   Returns an iteratable that buffers the keys and values from :mini:`Iteratable` in advance, buffering at most :mini:`Size` pairs.

 :mini:`fun unique(Iteratable: any)` |rarr| :mini:`iteratable`